alackles/loc/index.md

 ---
 layout: page
-title: Home
+title: Welcome to the Loci of Control Project!
 permalink: /
 ---

-# Welcome to the Loci of Control Project!

 This is a large, open collaboration of cross-disciplinary authors looking to **critically examine concepts of genetic complexity** through an anti-oppressive lens.